-- 1. Regularly conduct TNA: The CSTIs must conduct TNA once in every 2 years/ for every batch for all induction and mid-career training programs.
-Focus on domain/behavioral and functional training for the Ministry officials (rather than induction or MCTP) with a focus on continuous learning needs.
-They should also conduct TNA for all departments for the CSTIs every once in 2 years to understand the needs of the various departments.
-Quick analysis on new training needs that come up every year may be considered. - 2.
-Standard procedure to conduct TNA: The CSTIs must follow the step-by-step procedure mentioned in the guidance report to conduct TNA.
+- 1. Regularly conduct TNA: The CSTIs must conduct TNA once every 2 years/ for every batch for all induction and mid-career training programs.
+Focus on domain/behavioural and functional training for the Ministry officials ( rather than induction or MCTP) with a focus on continuous learning needs.
+They may also conduct TNA for all departments for the CSTIs every once in 2 years to understand the needs of the various departments.
+Quick analysis or rapid TNAs on new training needs that come up every year may be considered.
+Institutes may customize TNA components as per their requirements. - 2.
+The standard procedure to conduct TNA: The CSTIs must follow the step-by-step procedure mentioned in the guidance report to conduct TNA.
 The process for each institute must be standard and should be documented across all CSTIs - 3.
-Involve multiple stakeholders: Involve multiple stakeholders in the TNA process, including civil service official, MDOs, citizens and subject matter experts.
+Involve multiple stakeholders: Involve multiple stakeholders in the TNA process, including civil service officials, MDOs, citizens and subject matter experts.
 Their input can provide valuable insights into the training needs. - 4.
 Use multiple data collection methods: Use a variety of data collection methods to gather information on the training needs of employees.
-These may include surveys, focus groups, interviews, and performance evaluations. - 5.
-Continuous improvement: Use the results of the TNA and evaluation to continuously improve the training program.
-Regularly update the training plan ensures that the training program remains effective and relevant. - 6.
-Collaboration with other institute: The institute which are lacking the expertise and experience to conduct should collaborate with other CSTIs and institutes to conduct TNA and learn from the process to build capacity to conduct TNA internally.
+These may include surveys, focus groups, interviews, and performance evaluations.
+Leverage technology (Al or ML-based software) to assess the skill sets and training needs.

-- 7. Set procedure for training content updation: The institute should formalize the standard operating procedures for developing and updating course content which will include integrating inputs from previous TNA and should also update the delivery mechanism. - 8.
-Developing in-house capacity for TNA: The faculty & staff members must be trained in conducting TNA such that in-house capacity can be build enabling TNA. - 9.
-Utilizing data from Capacity Needs Assessment: Ministry based CSTIs can utilize the data from Capacity Needs Assessment (CNA) gathered as a part of the Annual Capacity Building Plan (ACBP) for competency mapping of trainees.
+- 5. Continuous improvement: Use the results of the TNA and evaluation to continuously improve the training program.
+Regularly updating the training plan ensures that the training program remains effective and relevant. - 6.
+Collaboration with other institutes: The institute which is lacking the expertise and experience to conduct should collaborate with other CSTIs and institutes to conduct TNA and learn from the process to build the capacity to conduct TNA internally. - 7.
+Set procedure for training content updation: The institute should formalize the standard operating procedures for developing and updating course content which will include integrating inputs from previous TNA and should also update the delivery mechanism. - 8.
+Developing in-house capacity for TNA: The faculty & staff members must be trained in conducting TNA such that in-house capacity can be built enabling TNA. - 9.
+Utilizing data from Capacity Needs Assessment: Ministry-based CSTIs can utilize the data from Capacity Needs Assessment (CNA) gathered as a part of the Annual Capacity Building Plan (ACBP) for competency mapping of trainees.
 Non-ministry CSTIs may take a cue from the methodology undertaken for conducting CNA for competency mapping of their cadres.